Do you feel like your Pinterest strategy isn’t bringing the results you need?

 1: Set up a Pinterest business account

-Enter your email address, choose a password, and enter your age.
-When you’re finished, click the red button to Create account.
+Enter your email address, choose a password, and enter your birthdate.
+When you’re finished, click Create account:

 Next, you’ll go through a few steps where you’ll give Pinterest some more details about your blog: